Big Five, Also-Big, Book Club, Educational, Hybrid, Self — what you can learn from Ginny Rorby's publisher-sampling over nine novels

 As many of you know, in my courses I often bring up one of my three life-mottos: No wind is a good wind unless you know which harbor you seek.* This harbor-should-determine-wind reminder comes up every time we discuss choosing a publishing path, because unless you know precisely what you want to get out of publishing or being published, you can’t determine the best path forward.
 Of course, it would also help if one knew what those many winds looked and felt like.

 What are the pros and cons of each of these channels?
 Was Big Five all it’s cracked up to be?
 Which was her favorite publishing experience?
 What made her switch from traditional to hybrid, and what did she learn from the pivot?
 Why is she considering self publishing now?
-I’ll be asking Ginny these and many other questions on Thursday, December 19th, from 5:30pm to 7:00pm PT.
-I hope you will join us and bring your own questions too.
-How often do you get an inside look at all these different publishing channels?
-To save your seat, simply register here.
+You’ll get all Ginny’s answers in this recording, below.

 Shirin